andreaszunker/PTPC/README.md

 Further information on the algorithm can be found in the following paper: https://arxiv.org/abs/2311.17774

 ## Usage
-``enumerate_minimum_weight_codewords.c`` gives a simple example for counting the minimum weight codewords of a PAC code.
+``enumeration.c`` gives a simple example for counting the minimum weight codewords of a PAC code.
 Compile with:
 ```
 gcc -march=native -Ofast -o enumeration enumeration.c